GreenShoeGarage/HackerTV/README.md

 # HackerTV
- Turning Seeed Wio into a Universal TV Remote
+ Turning a Seeed Wio Terminal into a Universal TV Remote